mda-mrsl/PV-BSXmit/README.md

 # PV-BSXmit

 # What is this repository for?
-A method for transmit gain calibration on the Bruker (Paravision) platform.
+A method for (nonproton) transmit gain calibration on the Bruker (Paravision) platform, including hyperpolarized 13C and 129Xe.

 xxx